metarank/metarank/doc/quickstart/quickstart.md

 }
 ```

-Which are some diverse set of sci-fi movies with some generic non-personalized ranking, as we haven't sent any
+Which looks like a diverse set of sci-fi movies with some generic non-personalized ranking, as we haven't sent any
-interaction events.
+interaction events yet.

 ![sci-fi movies](img/ranking1.jpg)

 ## Sending visitor feedback

-Metarank expects to receive impression events (what was displayed to the visitor) and interaction events (what visitor
+Metarank expects to receive impression events (what was displayed to the visitor) and interaction events (what the visitor
 did after seeing the listing).
-In our case the impression event is a set of top 12 movies from the previous `/rank` request,
+In our case, the impression event is a set of top 12 movies from the previous `/rank` request,
 starting with `Terminator 2` and ending with `MIIB`:
 ```bash
 curl -X POST http://localhost:8080/feedback -d '{